Chevrotain: Biology

-The family was widespread and successful from the Oligocene (34 million years ago) through the Miocene (about 5 million years ago), but has remained almost unchanged over that time and remains as an example of primitive ruminant form.
+The family was widespread and successful from the Oligocene (34 million years ago) through the Miocene (about 5 million years ago), but has remained almost unchanged over that time and remains as an example of an archaic ruminant type.
 They have four-chambered stomachs to ferment tough plant foods, but the third chamber is poorly developed.
+Unlike other artiodactyls, they lack an carotid rete, and so cannot heat exchange cool blood entering their brains, a thermoregulatory innovation that allows other artiodactyls to exploit hot arid habitats.
 Though most species feed exclusively on plant material, the water chevrotain occasionally takes insects and crabs or scavenges meat and fish.
 Like other ruminants, they lack upper incisors.
 They give birth to only a single young.

 In other respects, however, they have primitive features, closer to nonruminants such as pigs.
 All species in the family lack antlers and horns, but both sexes have elongated canine teeth.
 These are especially prominent in males, where they project out on either side of the lower jaw, and are used in fights.
 Their legs are short and thin, which leave them lacking in agility, but also helps to maintain a smaller profile to aid in running through the dense foliage of their environments.
 Other pig-like features include the presence of four toes on each foot, the absence of facial scent glands, premolars with sharp crowns, and the form of their sexual behaviour and copulation.

 They are solitary or live in pairs.
 The young are weaned at three months of age, and reach sexual maturity between 5 and 10 months, depending on species.
 Parental care is relatively limited.
 Although they lack the types of scent glands found in most other ruminants, they do possess a chin gland for marking each other as mates or antagonists, and, in the case of the water chevrotain, anal and preputial glands for marking territory.
 Their territories are relatively small, on the order of 13–24 ha, but neighbors generally ignore each other, rather than compete aggressively.

 Some of the species show a remarkable affinity with water, often remaining submerged for prolonged periods to evade predators or other unwelcome intrusions.
 This has also lent support to the idea that whales evolved from water-loving creatures that looked like small deer.